ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

-# Avalanche-CLI Commands
+# Avalanche-CLI commands

+Avalanche-CLI is a command line tool that gives developers access to everything Avalanche.
+This release specializes in helping developers build and test Subnets.

+To get started, look at the documentation for the subcommands or jump right in with `avalanche subnet create myNewSubnet`.

 ## Subnet

-The subnet command suite provides a collection of tools for developing and deploying subnets.
+The `subnet` command suite provides a collection of tools for developing and deploying Subnets.

-To get started, use the subnet create command wizard to walk through the configuration of your very first subnet.
-Then, go ahead and deploy it with the subnet deploy command.
-You can use the rest of the commands to manage your subnet configurations and live deployments.
+To get started, use the `subnet create` command wizard to walk through the configuration of your very first Subnet.
+Then, go ahead and deploy it with the `subnet deploy` command.
+You can use the rest of the commands to manage your Subnet configurations and live deployments.

-### addValidator
+### Subnet addValidator

-The subnet addValidator command whitelists a primary network validator to validate the provided deployed subnet.
+The `subnet addValidator` command whitelists a primary network validator to validate the provided deployed Subnet.

-To add the validator to the subnet's allow list, you first need to provide the subnetName and the validator's unique NodeID.
-The command then prompts for the validation start time, duration and stake weight.
-These values can all be collected with flags instead of prompts.
+To add the validator to the Subnet's allow list, you first need to provide the subnetName and the validator's unique NodeID.
+The command then prompts for the validation start time, duration, and stake weight.
+You can bypass these prompts by providing the values with flags.

-This command currently only works on subnets deployed to either the Fuji testnet or Mainnet.
+This command currently only works on Subnets deployed to either the Fuji Testnet or Mainnet.

 **Usage:**